Jump to What You Need to Know

 Note: Some may ask, what kind of computer do you suggest?
 We have found streaming from a MAC computer to mobile devices to be hassle free, but a PC can also work.
 This needs to be a computer that is "fast" and not something you get as a donation, or out of storage.
 A medium to high end computer not older than 3 years would be perfect.

-How to Add a Non-ACC Live Stream to Your Website
+How to Add a Live Stream to Your Website

-Depending on what other services you may choose to go with, most provide you with a snippet of code that you can add to your website.
+Depending on what service you choose to go with, most provide you with a snippet of code that you can add to your website.
 This code snippet will allow your viewers to watch your live stream directly on your website.
-Here are the typical steps to adding the code to your website:
+Here are the typical steps to adding the code to your Adventist Church Connect website:

 - Start by copying the HTML code from your streaming service.